gbdev/pandocs/content/Video_Display.md

 allowing to display more than 40 sprites on the screen (that is, for example 40 sprites in the top half, and other 40 sprites in the bottom half of the screen), at the cost of a couple lines that lack sprites due to the fact that during those couple lines the PPU reads OAM as $FF.
+Besides, graphic glitches may happen if starting OAM DMA during Mode 3.

 A more compact procedure is